crypticCoder9/ReactApp/README.md

 #  Search Page

-This repository contains the code for a search page designed to display information about different salts and their availability in pharmacies.
+This repository is a open source project designed to display information about different salts and their availability in pharmacies.
 The page is built using React Js and fetches data from the provided API.

 ## Task Summary